Construction on Philadelphia Campus

 - East Service Drive

-- Impact #1: The sidewalk at the northeast corner of the intersection of Civic Center Boulevard and East Service Drive will be closed until late August 2021.
+- Impact 1: The sidewalk at the southwest corner of the intersection of Civic Center Boulevard and East Service Drive will be closed until late November 2021.
 One lane of traffic on Civic Center Boulevard will also be closed in this area.

-- Impact #2: East Service Drive will be partially closed from August 28 through December 2021 to enable underground utility relocations and foundation work to support the construction of a new bridge that will connect the existing Buerger Bridge to the Main Hospital.
+- Impact 2: East Service Drive will be partially closed through December 2021 to enable underground utility relocations and foundation work to support the construction of a new bridge that will connect the existing Buerger Bridge to the Main Hospital.
 The bridge will provide connectivity to CHOP Buildings throughout construction of the New Patient Tower Project.
 Signage will be implemented to assist with modifications to vehicular and pedestrian access routes.

 - During the day (5 a.m. - 8 p.m.): Curie Boulevard will remain two-way (one lane each direction) while working around construction activity.